jonaszeutzius/personal-nft-portfolio-tracker/README.md

 - A text box for wallet address
 - A view portfolio button

 Input the wallet address you wish to see the portfolio of, and click the view portfolio button.
-You should then a table with all the NFTs owned by that wallet.
+You should then see a table with all the NFTs owned by that wallet.

 That's it!
 You've built a personal NFT portfolio tracker using Blockspan API and ReactJS!
 This is a simple example, but with the power of Blockspan API, you can build even more comprehensive and interactive NFT explorers.
 Happy coding!